salehahmed99/FoodieFinder/README.md

 # 🍔 FoodieFinder

 Your go-to app for exploring delicious recipes from around the world!
 FoodieFinder makes it easy to discover, save, and cook meals with step-by-step guidance.

+### Try it out now!
+[FoodieFinder](https://drive.google.com/drive/u/0/folders/1YR_uFUiSWo5IabSf1Q_AVSafDGCoJaX-).

 ## ✨ Key Features:
 - **Intuitive Browsing**: Effortlessly browse a wide variety of recipes based on ingredients, categories, and countries.